expo/expo/docs/pages/tutorial/layout.md

 });
 ```

-The second button with the label "Use this photo" resembles the actual button from the layout.
-However, the first button needs more styling to match the layout design.
+The second button with the label "Use this photo" resembles the actual button from the design.
+However, the first button needs more styling to match the design.

 ## Step 7: Enhance the reusable button component